SPECIAL EDUCATIONAL NEEDS & DISABILITIES

 - that encourages purpose, self-discipline, independence and community responsibility in a caring and secure learning environment.

 Sometimes, despite the class teacher’s support and differentiated planning, some children have difficulty in learning.
 If this happens we will provide additional help and support.
-We will discuss this with parents and devise an Individual Education Plan (SEND Passport).
+We will discuss this with parents and devise a Teaching and Learning Action Plan (SEND Passport).
 This will be reviewed at parents’ evenings and once per term by Special Educational Needs & Disabilities Co-ordinator and the class teacher.
 Parents will be invited to contribute to the review and any comments will be welcomed.

 We value the help that parents can give us and appreciate them sharing any problems a child may have had previously or during their time with us.
 Should a parent have concerns about the progress of their child they should discuss them with the class teacher.
 If there continues to be a cause for concern then this should be brought to the attention of the headteacher.
 Complaints about the special educational needs provision made by the school should be discussed with the headteacher.
 In the unlikely event that the headteacher is unable to resolve the complaint, then the parent should write to the School’s SEND Governor.